This page is part of the ONYX Performance Guide

 - Anti Theft Curr#

-Defines how braking input is converted into regenerative or braking force.
+These parameters define how braking input is converted into regenerative or braking force.

 - multiple inputs are blended internally